Forward Modeling of Double Neutron Stars: Insights from Highly-Offset Short Gamma-Ray Bursts: Introduction

-We present a forward modeling approach that follows the full kinematic evolution of sGRB progenitors as their host galaxies evolve.
-Paired with population modeling, we constrain various aspects of the DNS progenitors of two well-localized and highly-offset sGRBs, GRB~070809 and GRB~090515, such as their post-SN systemic velocities, inspiral times, and SN natal kicks.
-We find that the DNS mergers responsible for these events likely required substantial natal kicks at birth---in the case of GRB~090515, the lower limit on its SN natal kick is greater than any observed Galactic DNS.
+We present a forward modeling approach that follows the full kinematic evolution of short \ac{GRB} progenitors as their host galaxies evolve.
+Given that the theoretical and observational findings that dynamically formed \ac{DNS} systems do not contribute significantly to the overall merger rate \citep{Fong2019,Ye2020}, our study focuses on the predominant isolated binary evolution channel.
+Paired with population modeling, we constrain various aspects of the \ac{DNS} progenitors of two well-localized and highly offset short \acp{GRB}, GRB~070809 and GRB~090515, such as their post-\ac{SN} systemic velocities, inspiral times, and \ac{SN} natal kicks.
+We find that the \ac{DNS} mergers responsible for these events likely required substantial natal kicks at birth---in the case of GRB~090515, the lower limit on its \ac{SN} natal kick is consistent with the largest lower limits derived for Galactic \ac{DNS} natal kicks.

 In Section~\ref{sec:observations}, we briefly overview the observations and inferred properties of GRB~070809, GRB~090515, and their respective hosts.
-Section~\ref{sec:methods} covers the numerical methods used to model host galaxies, perform kinematic evolution of tracer particles, synthesize DNS populations, and statistically determine constraints on progenitor parameters.
-In Section~\ref{sec:results}, we examine constraints on the kinematic evolution and DNS progenitors from our analysis.
-Finally, in Section~\ref{sec:discussion} we summarize our main findings and compare our constraints to those from the Galactic DNS population.
+Section~\ref{sec:methods} covers the numerical methods used to model host galaxies, perform kinematic evolution of tracer particles, synthesize \ac{DNS} populations, and statistically determine constraints on progenitor parameters.
+In Section~\ref{sec:results}, we examine constraints on the kinematic evolution and \ac{DNS} progenitors from our analysis.
+Finally, in Section~\ref{sec:discussion} we summarize our main findings and compare our constraints to those from the Galactic \ac{DNS} population.
 Throughout the paper we use the \textit{Planck 2015} cosmological parameters: $H_0 = 68~\mathrm{km\,s}^{-1}\,\mathrm{Mpc}^{-1}$, $\Omega_\mathrm{m} = 0.31$, and $\Omega_{\Lambda} = 0.69$ \citep{PlanckCollaboration2016}.